Last Updated: November 2022

 Our check-in experience was okay; we found the lobby nice and airy and appreciated the Hawaiian artwork it displayed but we didn’t get the “Aloha” vibe from our check-in agent who was a little weird to say the least.
 There were adequate elevators for a tower of this size but we can see that it could get busy during peak times like Christmas.
 They also have a water refilling station but only on the 1st floor, which means you need to be very dedicated in refilling your water bottle to make that trek.

-For our benefit, we chose the breakfast over the points; until Marriott starts offering about 1,500-2,500 per day, we will always choose breakfast.
-Considering the breakfast at this property goes for $42.95 + taxes and fees per person, it was good value.
+For our benefit, we chose breakfast over the points; until Marriott starts offering about 1,500-2,500 per day, we will always choose breakfast.
+In the past, the the full-buffet was offered but now, only the continental (cold options) are included.
+The full breakfast buffet is about $42.95 + taxes and fees per person.
 Like most Hawaiian resort breakfast buffets, there is a made-to-order egg station, a miso soup and Japanese section, freshly cut fruit, pastries and breads, yogurt, cereal, cheese, deli meats, salad, bacon, scrambled eggs, rice, bread pudding, and a potatoes dish of the say and sausage of the day.
+If you want to upgrade to the full breakfast, they charge ~ $15 which is reasonable.
 Freshly brewed coffee and fruit juices are also available.
 Overall, we enjoyed the food and service at breakfast but missed the outdoor setting as it is all indoors (our favorite is still the Westin Hapuna).
 Had breakfast not been included, we would have gone off property to have it as there are so many options nearby that are much more affordable.
 Have a look at our Where to Eat and Drink on Oahu in Hawaii guide.